Skip to content

 Medical doctors play a vital role in accident treatment.
 They have the authority to prescribe medications, order diagnostic imaging (such as X-rays or MRIs), and provide detailed medical evaluations.

-Including a medical physician in your treatment plan not only supports your recovery but also adds credibility to your claim.
+Including a medical doctor in your treatment plan not only supports your recovery but also adds credibility to your claim.
 In fact, most attorneys strongly recommend seeing a medical doctor to ensure your injuries are properly documented and taken seriously by insurance companies.

 Orthopedic doctors focus on diagnosing and treating bone, joint, and musculoskeletal injuries, including fractures that may require surgery, casting, or other advanced procedures.

-While many orthopedic specialists may not accept treatment under a standard medical lien, some treat under an attorney’s lien.
+While many orthopedic doctors may not accept treatment under a standard medical lien, some treat under an attorney’s lien.
 In certain cases, they also accept Med Pay (Medical Payments Coverage) or benefits, even without attorney involvement.

 Pain management specialists are trained to diagnose and treat chronic or accident-related pain.
 They can prescribe medications to help control discomfort and may also perform procedures such as epidural steroid injections, which target inflammation in the back, neck, arms, or legs to provide lasting relief.